ECON5514 Economic Research and Evaluation Methods

 - The objective of this unit is to give students a background in the various economic ways in which policies can be measured and evaluated.
 The topics include an introduction to the research process; how to design an economic research question; different types of economic data analysis (quantitative versus qualitative); and an introduction to the principles and practice of economic cost-benefit analysis.

 - Students are able to (1) identify the various forms of research methods used in the economic evaluation of policy; (2) identify the advantages and disadvantages of different types of economic, financial and social data; (3) describe the different methodological tools used in economic research evaluation, and to understand where and when each may be applicable in different circumstances; (4) understand the principles and methodologies of a range of quantitative economic regression analysis techniques; (5) understand the principles and methodologies of a range of quantitative economic regression analysis techniques; and (6) understand and interpret the basic principles and practice behind an economic cost-benefit analysis.

-- Typically this unit is assessed in the following ways: (1) research essay; (2) two examinations; and (3) presentation.
+- Typically this unit is assessed in the following ways: (1) assignments and presentations and (2) examination.
 Further information is available in the unit outline.

 Supplementary assessment is not available in this unit.

 - Dr Inga Kristoffersen

 - seminars: 3 hours per week

 - The availability of units in Semester 1, 2, etc. was correct at the time of publication but may be subject to change.

 - All students are responsible for identifying when they need assistance to improve their academic learning, research, English language and numeracy skills; seeking out the services and resources available to help them; and applying what they learn.
 Students are encouraged to register for free online support through GETSmart; to help themselves to the extensive range of resources on UWA's STUDYSmarter website; and to participate in WRITESmart and (ma+hs)Smart drop-ins and workshops.